Gardens, (Green) Squares, and Parks in Paris

 Address: 35 Bd de Courcelles

-Located on both sides of the Avenue, the Champs-Élysées Garden was created in the 17th century and retains some of its looks from the 1840s.
-Surrounded by the grand architecture of the Grand Palais, the Petit Palais, and the Palais de la Découverte, along with theatres, restaurants, and cafes, the Champs-Élysées garden is perfect for strolls as well as sightseeing.
+Located on both sides of the Avenue, the Champs-Élysées Garden was created in the 17th century and retains some of its look from the 1840s.
+Surrounded by the grand architecture of the Grand Palais, the Petit Palais, and the Palais de la Découverte, along with theatres, restaurants, and cafes, the Champs-Élysées Garden is perfect for strolls as well as sightseeing.

-The garden is also a great place to discover some of the wonderful trees and flowerbeds, fountains and sculptures, and many tourist attractions.
+The garden is also a great place to discover wonderful trees, flowerbeds, fountains, sculptures, and many tourist attractions.

 Square Marigny